-Adjusted for local and cross-border inter-dealer double-counting.
-As two currencies are involved in each transaction, the sum of shares in individual currencies will total 200%.
-Emerging market currencies.
+1 Adjusted for local and cross-border inter-dealer double-counting, ie "net-net" basis.
+2 As two currencies are involved in each transaction, the sum of shares in individual currencies will total 200%.
+3 EME currencies.

 Source: BIS Triennial Central Bank Survey.
-For additional data by currency and currency pairs, see Tables 2 and 3 on pages 10 and 11.
+For additional data by currency and currency pairs, see Tables 2 and 3 on pages 10 and 11, respectively.
+See our Statistics Explorer for access to the full set of published data.